 Still, his optimism is tempered by what he’s been told in many committee meetings over the last year.

 "I know the [Board of Directors] made it very clear to everybody that they were going to take all of these as advisory votes, not as any type of final decision, when it got to them," Poirot said.

 The current football proposal would establish a state championship system in six divisions throughout Mass achusetts, with Western Mass. schools participating in four of those divisions.
-It would also maintain current leagues and Thanksgiving Day games throughout the state, which the 2010 proposal did not.

 Western Mass. alignments in the proposed system were set up by Poirot, Athol athletic director Dave King, Western Mass. football tournament director Joe Doyle and athletic directors from each league in the section.

 The board of directors can accept the proposal, send it back to the TMC and/or football subcommitee, delay it or vote it down outright.
 Poirot said the proposal has Berkshire County’s support when it comes to high school football.

 "Most of them that I’ve talked to about it [are in support]," he added.
 "I think it only benefits us."

 Lee’s Art Reilly is the District G (Berkshire County) athletic director representative on the basketball subcommittee, and was one of the 13 who voted in favor of the divisional expansion.